ljw1004/csharpspec/csharp/classes.md

 }
 ```

-The `F` method shows that in an instance function member, a *simple_name* (§7.6.2) can be used to access both instance members and static members.
+The `F` method shows that in an instance function member, a *simple_name* ([Simple names](expressions.md#simple-names)) can be used to access both instance members and static members.
 The `G` method shows that in a static function member, it is a compile-time error to access an instance member through a *simple_name*.
-The `Main` method shows that in a *member_access* (§7.6.4), instance members must be accessed through instances, and static members must be accessed through types.
+The `Main` method shows that in a *member_access* ([Member access](expressions.md#member-access)), instance members must be accessed through instances, and static members must be accessed through types.

 ### Nested types